nlrdev/docker-python-dev/README.md

 ##### Nginx reverse proxy and Django + Gunicorn with docker.

-The Nginx container is set up with basic config to listen on port 80 and forward and requests to the applications container that is running Gunicorn listening on port 8000.
+The Nginx container is set up with basic config to listen on port 80 and forward all requests to the applications container running Gunicorn + Django listening on port 8000.

 ## Setup
 1. Install